 Does not prevent insurers from sharing/ processing data relating to fraudulent behaviour and criminal convictions for the purposes of fraud prevention and/or detection.

-Allows criminal convictions to be used for the purposes of risk pricing.

 Explicitly recognises the need to process data for these purposes through the inclusion of a specific exemption for both sensitive and non-sensitive data where processing is necessary for the purposes of preventing, detecting and combating fraud or address a particular instance of fraud.

 Profiling